 Interested in supporting the Railway?

 - • Donate to a part of Canadian Heritage.
 Tax receipts available.
+This could be in-kind, artifacts or financial.

-- • In Kind Donations; this can include anything from locomotive parts and railway ties in good condition, to special event items such as food and drinks.
+- • In-kind Donations; this can include anything from locomotive parts and railway ties in good condition, to special event items such as food and drinks.
 Tax receipts available at your request.
 (Email us at email@example.com)

 - • Donate railway artifacts for our museum.
 (Email us at firstname.lastname@example.org )